Zhou Youping: Early life

-Zhou Youping was born in a small town in Xiangxiang in 1972, the second brother in a family with three children.
+Zhou Youping was born in a small town in Xiangxiang in 1973, the second brother in a family with three children.
 From an early age, he developed an interest in singing from his father, who was reported to be a capable singer.
 From an early age, Zhou was described as handsome, was constantly surrounded by girls and a top student in his town.

 In 1989, he enrolled in an art school in Hunan and joined the Huagu Opera troupe.
 During his time there, Zhou realized that he was gay, initially struggling with his sexuality as he feared his parents would disown him, but it is unclear if that ever occurred.

 Zhou eventually dropped out and moved with his sister to Changsha, where he rented a one-room apartment.
 After settling in, he began singing in karaoke halls in Changsha and Xiangxiang, frequently covering songs by Tengger.
 His handsome appearance and beautiful voice earned him moderate success, but he never reached the critical acclaim that he had hoped.
 Despite this, Zhou lived a relatively lavish lifestyle, frequently buying perfumes and bringing various "boyfriends" to his residence.

 Crimes

 On the evening of June 22, 2006, Zhou arranged to meet a man at a hotel in the Kaifu District.
 When they met, he drugged the man with sedatives, then stole 600 yuan and his mobile phone.
 Four days later, the man found Zhou and confronted him, with the two engaging in a scuffle which was broken up by authorities.
 Zhou was subsequently arrested when the policemen learned that he had robbed the victim, and he was subsequently given a 3-year prison sentence and a 5,000 yuan fine.
 He was paroled for good behavior in August 2008, but ceased singing altogether.

 Around September 2009, Zhou started posting on various BDSM websites, advertising that he was searching for "slaves".
 His victims of choice were usually men in their 20s or early 30s from the northern regions, most of which were relatively tall.
-He would usually meet at them in hotels or guesthouses around Changsha, where they would choke each other with ropes.
+He would usually meet them in hotels or guesthouses around Changsha, where they would choke each other with ropes.
 From October 11 to November 26, six of Zhou's one-night stands were found hanging in their rooms.
 The similarity of all the deaths (the way the victim had hanged themselves, being naked, etc.) led authorities to believe that none of them were accidental, and they eventually started an inquiry to resolve what exactly had transpired.